All-optical attoclock for imaging tunnelling wavepackets: Methods

-The response of the atom, $\vect E_r$ was calculated as: $\vect E_r = g\partial_{tt}\vect p =g\partial_t \vect j$, where $\vect p= \bra{\psi}\vect r\ket{\psi}$ is the atomic polarization, $\ket{\psi}$ is the electron wavefunction, $\vect j=\partial_t\vect p$ is the current assigned to $\vect p$, and $g$ is the constant depending on the position of the observer, which we assume $g=1$ for simplicity.
-In \reffig{fig:sy}, the relevant quantities (polarization direction, ellipticity) were averaged around the frequencies $n\omega_0$ in the range $(0.75n\omega_0,1.25n\omega_0)$ for $n$th harmonic except $n=0$; Polarization direction and ellipticity being weighted with the intensity by averaging.
-For $n=0$, because of our numerical limitations (huge box in time and space needed, together with the resolution of large number of angular harmonics makes it a very difficult task), we excluded extremely low frequencies $\omega<0.26\omega_0$ from the analysis, thus restricting our predictions to the upper part of the THz frequency range.
-These frequencies still display a very good agreement with the calculations for the 0th harmonic for $\omega\to 0$.
+The field $\vect E_r$ resulting from the atomic response was calculated as $\vect E_r = g\partial_{tt}\vect p =g\partial_t \vect j$, where $\vect p= \bra{\psi}\vect r\ket{\psi}$ is the atomic polarization, $\ket{\psi}$ is the electron wavefunction, $\vect j=\partial_t\vect p$ is the current assigned to $\vect p$, and $g$ is a constant depending on the position of the observer, which we assume equal to unity for simplicity.
+Note that this response contains not only Brunel but also all other nonlinearity mechanisms.
+For the results shown in \reffig{fig:exp}, the relevant quantities (polarization direction, ellipticity) were averaged in the range $(0.75n\omega_0,1.25n\omega_0)$ for the $n$th harmonic except for $n=0$.
+For $n=0$ (Fig. 1), the average was made in the range $(0,0.25\omega_0)$, that is from zero to approx. 100 THz.
+In all cases, the average was performed using weighting with the intensity distribution.
+Examples of the spectral dependencies for 0th harmonic are shown in the Supplementary (Fig. 8).